 An important part of the AV experience is living in local accommodation and the Lepcha experience goes a step further by placing you and up to two other volunteers in an AV house next door to a Lepcha family.
 You will be at the heart of the village.
 This is the best way of getting to know the people, being involved in the community and gaining an understanding of living there – you are not a bystander watching from afar.
 Your Lepcha family will prepare all your meals and look after you.
 There is a long and honourable tradition of hospitality among the Lepchas who have always welcomed strangers with open arms.
 Prepare to drink lots of tea or ‘chi’, a fermented millet beer drunk from a bamboo mug through a bamboo ‘straw’!

 There may or may not be electricity, or running water but you will have a ‘loo’ and private washing area.
 Other AV volunteers will be in villages nearby.

-As your project comes to an end AV offers you the chance to stay on for an additional 4 weeks of independent travel time, to ensure a good balance of volunteer work and travel.
+As well has having the opportunity to travel at weekends, as your project comes to an end AV offers you the chance to stay on for an additional 4 weeks of independent travel time to ensure a good balance of volunteer work and travel.